No one wants to find tiny creepy worms wriggling around in their fish tank. Yuk!

 - Clear GLASS Dish.

-- Planaria trap comes with 3 holes design which is able to trap planaria efficiently to reduce planaria population in tank.
-Planaria trapped inside the tube will never able to come out from the designed hole.
-Trap/Catches Planaria, Flat Worms and Leeches.
+- Planaria trap comes with 3 holes design which is able to trap planaria efficiently to reduce the planaria population in the tank.
+Planaria trapped inside the tube will never be able to come out from the designed hole.
+Trap/Catches Planaria, Flat Worms, and Leeches.

 - Equally effective for leeches

 In particular, remove invertebrates from the tank before you treat the water.
-Also, some species of bottom feeders, scaleless or Metynnis fish species, may also be highly sensitive to worm eradication treatments, so we recommend that you remove these fish from your tank before treatment.
+Also, some bottom feeders, scaleless or Metynnis fish species, may be highly sensitive to worm eradication treatments, so we recommend removing these fish from your tank before treatment.